plone/ploneorg.admin/sysadmin/documentation/services.rst

 Restarting
 ~~~~~~~~~~

-If you are a member of the admins team, you may be occassionaly asked to restart the instances.
+If you are a member of the admins team, you may be occassionaly asked to login, svn up, run buildout, and restart the instances.
 To do that, you can use the following commands::

     $ ssh plone.org
     $ cd /srv/plone.org
-    $ sudo -u zope bin/supervisorctl restart plone.org-client-{1,2,3,4}
+    $ sudo -u zope svn up
-    $ sleep 60
+    $ sudo -u zope bin/buildout -c conf/production.cfg
-    $ sudo -u zope bin/supervisorctl restart plone.org-client-{5,6,7,8}
+    $ sudo -u zope bin/supervisorctl restart plone.org-client-{1,2,3,4} ; sleep 60 ; sudo -u zope bin/supervisorctl restart plone.org-client-{5,6,7,8}

 Other services
 ~~~~~~~~~~~~~~